 • Continue to develop analytical and creative thinking regarding sustainability and energy issues in building design.

-The class format includes lectures and workshops.
+The class format includes biweekly lectures, interactive workshops, lectures from industry experts, quizzes, and a site visit.
+Where noted, attendance at evening workshops is mandatory.
 In all classes, the goal is an interactive format, so questions, comments, and other forms of active participation are encouraged.